SebastianMaierEPFL/talentedsoup-website/e_i.md

 | FFIU | -0.87 | 0.467 | 0.0015 | 1.38e+05 |
 | FLOT | -0.87 | 0.044 | 0.0072 | 4.17e+07 |

+*Figure 3: These ETFs exhibit muted behavioral expressiveness, acting as market absorbers that respond to new information in a stable and routine manner.
+TFLO, GSY, and NEAR are ultra-conservative fixed-income ETFs primarily used for capital preservation, liquidity management, and yield stability, rather than for expressing market views.
+FLOT and FFIU display structural stability, with price dynamics driven by coupon accrual and gradual rebalancing rather than abrupt information shocks; even when turnover is high, as in FLOT, trading activity does not translate into pronounced price movements, reinforcing their introverted classification.*

 *Most Extroverted Stocks*

 | Asset | EI<sub>z</sub> | Vol | Jump | Turnover |